 The weather is cold and people’s lips may be getting routinely chapped.
 The solution?
 Your awesome product!

-When applying labels to tubes of lip balm, or other curved surfaces with health and beauty products, the label will sometimes try to peel off.
+When applying labels to tubes of lip balm, or other curved surfaces, lip balm labels will sometimes try to peel off if not applied correctly.
 That is such a frustration and can cause more headaches than learning billing software.

 Some of our customers have opted to solve that problem with using a shrink wrap seal around the tube, but that adds cost, electricity and time.
 There should be a better solution than spending more money and time to have a label work properly.

 For our label materials, let us explain how they work best in any condition and on any surface.
 All of our label materials (often called substrates) come with an adhesive coating on the back.
 The adhesive itself is a solvent based compound.
 That means that it is not at its strongest the second it touches the surface to which you are applying it.
 Some companies work with gum-based adhesives.
 Those are full strength the second you put them down.
 For our labels, it may take 5-30 minutes for the adhesive to fully bond and set with the surface.
 Our labels apply most easily and best to clean, flat, hard, dry surfaces.

 For tubes and other tightly curved surfaces, here are some tips:

 1. Apply your labels in a way that allows pressure to be placed on the labels for 30 seconds to a minute if possible.
 That is not the full 30 minutes, but it may be enough to give the labels a head start at setting up properly.
 If you give the labels the chance to set up, they will stay in place for a very long time.